 If you select Codecademy:

 - Have your students sign up through http://www.codecademy.com/donors-choose and complete the course by March 17, 2015.
 Make sure they select you as their teacher on signup.

 - In April, we’ll email every student who completes by that date a $100 DonorsChoose.org gift code.
 Students can use the code to support any project, including yours, so make sure you have a project up!

-- If 10 or more of the students who complete the course with you identify as part of groups traditionally underrepresented in computer science (girls, or Latino or Black students), we’ll also send you a $1,000 gift code in April as a thank you.
+- If 10 or more of the students who complete the course with you identify as part of groups traditionally underrepresented in computer science (girls, or boys who identify as Black, African American, or Latino), we’ll also send you a $1,000 gift code in April as a thank you.